marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 In the Arab world, antisemitism has its origin in a mix of religious doctrine and foreign influence.

-As the Muslim cry goes:
+As the famous Muslim cry goes:

 <blockquote class="blockquote">
 Khaybar, Khaybar, ya yahud
 </blockquote>

-It's a reminder to Jews that they (muslims) will repeat what they did to them at Khaybar, a town in what is today Saudi Arabia, back in 629 A.D: Slaughter them.
+It's a reminder to the Jews that they (muslims) will repeat what they did to them at Khaybar, a town in what is today Saudi Arabia, back in 629 A.D: Slaughter them.

-Since most Palestinians, and indeed Arabs, are muslim they do follow what the Quran, as well as the Sunnah says about Jews.
+Since most Palestinians, and indeed Arabs, are Muslim they do follow what the Quran, as well as the Sunnah says about Jews.

 The hadith says: